 In general, any distributions we make to a non-U.S. holder with respect to its shares of Series A Preferred Shares or Common Shares that constitute dividends for U.S. federal income tax purposes will be subject to U.S. federal withholding tax at a rate of 30% of the gross amount (or a reduced rate prescribed by an applicable income tax treaty), unless the dividends are effectively connected with a trade or business carried on by the non-U.S. holder within the United States (and, if an income tax treaty applies, are attributable to a permanent establishment or fixed base of the non-U.S. holder within the United States).
 A distribution with respect to shares of our Series A Preferred Shares or Common Shares will constitute a dividend for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
-It is possible that distributions that we make with respect to our Series A Preferred Shares or Common Shares will exceed our current and accumulated earnings and profits.
-To the extent any distribution exceeds our current and accumulated earnings and profits, such excess will constitute a return of capital and will first be applied against and reduce a non-U.S. holder's adjusted tax basis in the Series A Preferred Shares or Common Shares, but not below zero.
-Distributions in excess of our current and accumulated earnings and profits and in excess of the non-U.S. holder's tax basis in its shares will be taxable as capital gain realized on the sale or other disposition of the Series A Preferred Shares or Common Shares and will be treated as described under "-Dispositions of Our Series A Preferred Shares and Common Shares" below.
+It is possible that distributions that we make with respect to our Series A Preferred Shares or Common Shares will exceed our current and accumulated earnings and profits, such excess will constitute a return of capital and will first be applied against and reduce a non-U.S. holder's adjusted tax basis in the Series A Preferred Shares or Common Shares, but not below zero.
+Distributions in excess of our current and accumulated earnings and profits and in excess of the non-U.S. holder's tax basis in its shares will be taxable as capital gain realized on the sale or other disposition of the Series A Preferred Shares or Common Shares' below.

 Dividends that are effectively connected with the conduct by a non-U.S. holder of a trade or business within the United States (and, if required by an applicable income tax treaty, are attributable to a permanent establishment or a fixed base of such non-U.S. holder within the United States) generally will not be subject to U.S. federal withholding tax, as described above, if the non-U.S. holder complies with applicable certification and disclosure requirements.
 Instead, unless an applicable income tax treaty provides otherwise, such dividends generally will be subject to U.S. federal income tax on a net income basis, in the same manner as if the non-U.S. holder were a "United States person" as defined in the Code.
-A non-U.S. holder that is a corporation for U.S. federal income tax purposes may be subject to an additional "branch profits tax" at a rate of 30% (or such lower rate as may be specified by an applicable income tax treaty on its "effectively connected earnings and profits," subject to certain adjustments.
+A non-U.S. holder that is a corporation for U.S. federal income tax purposes may be subject to an additional "branch profits tax" at a rate of 30% (or such lower rate as may be specified by an applicable income tax treaty) on its "effectively connected earnings and profits," subject to certain adjustments.